dummybob/blog/blog/2019-10/moving-on-premise-to-azure/index.md

 ### Backup your Master Key

-If you take one thing from this blog, please let it be this.
-Backup your Master Key, then back it up again, and then lastly, back it up once more.
+If you take one thing from this blog, please let it be this. **Backup your Master Key**, then back it up again, and then lastly, back it up once more.

 Octopus [encrypts important and sensitive data](/docs/administration/security/data-encryption.md) using a master key.
 If you lose your master key, then you would lose: